matiov/digital-cv/README.md

 * Learning algorithms for task level control of mobile manipulators
 * **_Technology used:_** ROS2, ROS, Python, C++, RAPID

+**Engineer Internship** @ ABB Corporate Research Center _(Apr 2018 - Sep 2018)_
+Division of Robotics and Discrete Automation | Mechatronics Team
+📍 Västerås, Sweden.

+* Creation of an Add-In for ABB RobotStudio to simulate a mobile platform and exchange information with ROS.
+* Set up of a simulation environment in ROS-Gazebo for the autonomous mapping and navigation, using a holonomic mobile platform.
+* Use of SLAM (Simultaneous Localization And Mapping) algorithms on a real holonomic mobile robot.
+* Set up of a simulation in MoveIt! for a pick&place task.
+* **_Technology used:_** ROS, C++, C#, RAPID, Gazebo, RViz, MoveIt!
+* **_Theoretical tools:_** SLAM, AMCL (Augmented Monte-Carlo Localization), A* planner, Rapidly-exploring Random Trees

+**Engineer Internship** @ [Safran Nacelles](https://www.safran-group.com/companies/safran-nacelles) _(Mar 2017 - Aug 2017)_
+Équipe Systémes
+📍 Le Havre, France.

+* Conception and control of a simulation model of a test bench ring for the actuation systems of the nacelles thrust reversers.
+* Simulation of the stiffness of the components of the test bench.
+* **_Technology used:_** Simcenter Amesim
+* **_Theoretical tools:_** PID Control

 ## 🎓 Education